Deploying apps

 Stopping and starting apps

-cf stop [appname]
+cf stop APP_NAME

-cf start [appname]
+cf start APP_NAME

 Deleting apps

-cf delete -r [APPNAME]
+cf delete -r APPNAME

-cf delete-route [domain name] --hostname [hostname]
+cf delete-route DOMAIN_NAME --hostname HOSTNAME

-Delete a service instance
+Deleting a service instance

 You must unbind a service instance from any apps it is bound to before you can delete that service instance.
 Note: